IPGP/webobs/README.md

 * routine data processing with dedicated automatic scripts for each technique, production of validated data outputs, static graphs on preset moving time intervals, possible e-mail alarms, sensors and station status based on data validity;
 * in the special case of seismology, a multichannel continuous stripchart associated with EarthWorm/SeisComP acquisition chain, event classification database, automatic shakemap reports, regional catalog with associated hypocenter maps.

-## Present state
+## Present state and availability

-WebObs is presently still in a beta-version, fully functional but the documentation is mostly incomplete.
+WebObs is presently still in a beta-version, fully functional and used in a dozen observatories, but the documentation is mostly incomplete.
 We hope to shortly finish the main user's manual and move all codes on this github.
-If you are in a hurry, please contact the project coordinator.
+If you are in a hurry, please contact the project coordinator and we will be happy to share the package and help you to install it.

 ## Installation / upgrading